 12 – Write Your Call to Action (CTA) First

-BONUS – 13 – Want Expert Blog Posts?
-Have someone else write ’em!
+Want Expert Blog Post Introductions?
+Have someone else write them

 From introduction to call to action, Romain Berg is ready to provide useful information to your customers, help you rank on the SERPs (search engine results pages) and turn your readers into fans and customers.
-Give us a call today or fill out our discovery form.
+Give us a call today or fill out our contact form.
 We’ll take a look at the best options for your business and budget.
-Let’s dominate your competition.